Falconbury Logo

 Course overview

 This highly interactive course emphasises why it is so important to engage in the battle of the forms and achieve agreement between the contracting parties.
 It explains how a well negotiated contract can add value and minimise exposure to potential risks and later disputes / litigation.
-It also covers how a well negotiated contract can add value and strengthen a long-term relationship, developing collaboration to realise opportunities and make the management of projects easier, with fewer risks and less delays.

-This course combines theory with practical application, giving delegates structure to how they approach a contract negotiation so that they are fully informed, which in turn instills confidence ready to achieve results.
+This course combines theory with practical application, giving delegates structure to how they approach a contract negotiation so that they are fully informed which, in turn, instills confidence ready to achieve results.

 This course will look at the content of the negotiation and the process of the negotiation, without the use of legal jargon.